La Sportiva TX2 - Women's Review

-Our Editors' Choice Award winner, the La Sportiva TX2 is a fabulous blend of lightweight style and sleek climbing performance.
-Though not as cushioned as the La Sportiva Boulder X, we found the comfort and support to be around the same as the TX3 which is superior in durability but lesser in climbing ability.
+The La Sportiva TX2 is a fabulous blend of lightweight style and sleek climbing performance.
+Though not as cushioned or durable as some of its competitors, we found the balance of comfort, support, and weight to be unparalleled.

 A lot goes into technical climbing performance, and it's the main feature that makes an approach shoe so much more than a hiking shoe.
-As climbers, we're often found boulder-hopping, talus-scrambling, or kicking steps in snow to reach our objectives, whether they're alpine peaks or hidden boulders.
+As climbers, we're often boulder-hopping, talus-scrambling, or kicking steps in snow to reach our objectives, whether they're alpine peaks or hidden boulders.
 Climbing performance often comes with diminished comfort, as a cushier shoe is much less sensitive to precise movements.
-Our testers found the TX2 to excel in climbing performance with sacrificing too much comfort, helping to win it our esteemed Editors' Choice Award.
+Our testers found the TX2 to excel in climbing performance without sacrificing too much comfort.

 With a firm edge and a rigid sole, the TX2 has excellent edging abilities, making it a fierce competitor in this category.
-We found this shoe to perform almost as well as the Arc'teryx Acrux SL, our Top Pick for Climbing Ability, and much better than the rest of the competition.
-The smearing zone is similar to that of the TX3, but with a tight lacing system that reaches all the way down the foot and a lighter weight, the TX2 is superior.
-We also found that the toe was significantly thinner than the TX3's which significantly aids in its competency at crack climbing.
+This shoe has few competitors with comparable climbing ability, soaring away from most of the pack.
+The smearing zone is similar to that of the TX4, but with a secure lacing system that reaches down the foot and lighter weight, the TX2 is superior.
+Also, the toe was significantly thinner than the TX4's, which significantly aids in its competency at crack climbing.

-Whether scrambling around Yosemite or running up peaks in the High Sierra, we found that the TX2 surpassed our expectations for this scoring metric, earning one of the highest scores of any of its competitors.
+Whether scrambling around Yosemite or running up peaks in the High Sierra, the TX2 surpassed our expectations for this scoring metric, earning one of the highest scores of any of its competitors.

 To separate "comfort" from "support," two closely linked metrics, our expert testers decided "comfort" would refer mostly to the top of the shoe, leaving "support" to describe the bottom.
 We looked at fit, sizing, materials, breathability, and lacing to determine the overall feel of each product.

 One of the first things our testers noticed about the TX2 was its soft fleece lining around the heel and tongue.
-We found the heel to be incredibly comfortable, sitting at a great height and full of plush padding.
+The heel is incredibly comfortable, sitting at a great height and full of plush padding.
 The width is ideal, and the toe is narrow enough for excellent climbing precision but wide enough for hiking comfort.

-The TX2 has a knit upper that is lighter and more breathable than the mesh of the TX3.
-The tongue is wide and padded with comfy fleece all the way to the toes.
-The tongue is attached to the side of the shoe on the inside half, and we found that this ensured the tongue stayed in place and never bunched up.
-The lacing extends all the way down the foot to the toes, which we'll explain a bit more when we talk about technical climbing performance.
-As far as comfort goes, it was easy to pull the laces tight for moving on technical terrain or loosen them up for more casual jaunts.
+The TX2 has a knit upper that is lighter and more breathable than the leather of the TX4.
+The tongue is wide and padded with comfy fleece to the toes.
+The tongue is attached to the side of the shoe on the inside half, and this ensures the tongue stays in place and never bunches up.
+The lacing extends down the foot to the toes, which we'll explain a bit more when we talk about technical climbing performance.
+As far as comfort goes, it was easy to pull the laces tight for moving on technical terrain or loosen them up for more casual outings.

 For our reviewers to judge support, we looked at each shoe's stiffness, arch fit, stability, and ability to protect your feet from the elements.
 These are approach shoes, after all, and what good would they be if they couldn't carry us through talus, up snow slopes, or on loose trails?
-We found the TX2 to have an above-average amount of support due mostly to a solid and rigid base.
+The TX2 has an above-average amount of support due mostly to a solid and rigid base.

-The TX2's sole is very rigid, especially when compared to other shoes in its weight class.
-Compared to the flexible Terrex Solo or floppy Evolv Cruzer Psyche, this shoe is a much better fit for variable terrain.
-While neither of those shoes would be at home in the mountains, many of our reviewers found the TX2 to be a perfect fit for rocky scrambles and loose talus approaches.
+The TX2's sole is very rigid, especially when considering that it's one of the lightest approach shoes we've ever tested.
+Dense, stiff rubber soles tend to add significant weight, but somehow, these shoes are surprisingly supportive and light underfoot.
+Compared to other lightweight shoes that tend to have floppy constructions, this shoe is a much better fit for variable terrain.
+While it still may not be the #1 choice for high alpine terrain, many of our reviewers found the TX2 to be a good fit for rocky scrambles and loose talus approaches.

-Weight in an approach shoe is important for a few reasons, and to make sure we got the right measurements, we put each shoe on our own scale to see how it stacked up.
+Weight in an approach shoe is important for a few reasons, and to make sure we got the right measurements, we put each shoe on our scale to see how it stacked up.
 We didn't need a scale, however, to be immediately impressed with the TX2 as soon as we took it out of the box.
-Its low weight makes it an incredible shoe for multi-pitch climbing, and we found it to be much more comfortable in casual settings for this reason as well.
+Its low weight makes it an incredible shoe for multi-pitch climbing, and it is much more comfortable in casual settings for this reason as well.

-Weighing in at a remarkable 8.4 ounces per shoe, the TX2 is the second lightest shoe in this review.
-While the Evolv Cruzer is two ounces lighter, it lacks the structure and comfort of the TX2.
-Compared to the TX3, at 10.7 ounces per shoe, it's easy to see where the TX2 shines.
+Weighing in at a remarkable 8.4 ounces per shoe (size US Women's 7.5), the TX2 is impressively lightweight.
+We've tested shoes in the past that were up to two ounces lighter, but they lacked the structure and comfort of the TX2.
 We'd happily strap these shoes to our harnesses or stuff them in our packs for long days, especially if the descent route requires a lot of hiking, scrambling, or boulder-hopping.

-We here at OutdoorGearLab often suggest using weight as a secondary category once you've established which of the other metrics are more important to you and your objectives.
-With approach shoes, we find that the ratio of weight to stability is an important consideration, especially if you participate in the wide spectrum of climbing types and environments.
-This ratio is the thing we find so impressive about the TX2.
-No other shoe that weighs less than 10 ounces has even close to the amount of comfort and support of the TX2, which makes it weight even more impressive.
-If you frequently climb in areas like Yosemite and Red Rocks that require technical descents off long routes, we really can't imagine a better shoe.
+We often suggest using weight as a secondary category once you've established which of the other metrics are more relevant to you and your objectives.
+With approach shoes, the ratio of weight to stability is an important consideration, especially if you participate in the full spectrum of climbing types and environments.
+This ratio is the thing that is so impressive about the TX2.
+No other shoe that weighs less than 10 ounces per shoe has even close to the amount of comfort and support of the TX2, which makes its weight even more impressive.
+If you frequently climb in areas like Yosemite and Red Rocks that require technical descents off long routes, we can't imagine a better shoe.